Today's Top Gainer

 |Date||Board Strength||No. of Directors Present|

-Attendance of Directors at Board meetings, last Annual General Meeting (AGM) and number of other Directorship(s) of each Director in various companies:
+Attendance of Directors at Board Meetings, Extraordinary General Meeting (EGM), last Annual General Meeting (AGM) and number of other Directorship(s) of each Director in various companies:

 |Name of the Director||